backendkolawole/TaskManager/README.md

 - Create a .env file in the root directory

-  - Set MONGO_URI variable equal to the DB connection string
+  - Set up `MONGO_URI` variable equal to the DB connection string
-  - Set up PORT variable
+  - Set up `PORT` variable
-  - Set up JWT_SECET variable
+  - Set up `JWT_SECET` variable

 > [!NOTE]
-> JWT_SECRET is a string or buffer containing the secret key for verifying the token's signature.
+> `JWT_SECRET` is a string or buffer containing the secret key for verifying the token's signature.

-## Usage
+> [!IMPORTANT]

-Defining tasks in `node-taskmanager-api` is simple and intuitive.
+> In order to avoid port collisions, in the source code port value is `3000`

 ## Task API Endpoints